togop/j3DPolyS-LE/README.md

 `3dpolys_le_runner run -i my_sim_input.cfg -o ./my_sim_out &> 3dpolys_le_runner.log`

+In case you want to generate a shell script and execute the single steps one by one, you can generate the run shell script by:

+`3dpolys_le_runner run -i my_sim_input.cfg -o ./my_sim_out --cmd_run_file run_my_sim.sh`

 To see all supported parameters run:

  `3dpolys_le_runner --help`